fish river canyon, Namíbia

 Ostriches roam and scour the Nama Karoo Desert

-They are also called quiver trees, the national trees of the Namíbia that the San (Bushmen) natives of present-day Namibian and South African territory used to make deep holsters for their arrows.
-In this same magical setting, flocks of ostrich, herds of zebras and olongos roam in search of pastures and other foods that sustain them.
+They are also called quiver trees, the national trees of the Namíbia that the native San (Bushmen) of present-day Namibian and South African territory used to make deep holsters for their arrows.

 Gondwana, the Natural Park.
 Inspired by the old Supercontinent